jessepav/lacygoill-wiki-backup/latex/latex.md

 ---

-In particular, it includes the package `tikz-3dplot`, which, atm, is not present when you install texlive via `aptitude`.
+In particular, it includes the package `tikz-3dplot`, which, atm, is not present when you install texlive via `apt`.

 You can find a use case for `tikz-3dplot` in this plot:
 <http://www.texample.net/tikz/examples/spherical-polar-pots-with-3dplot/>